manzik/cmdbench/README.md

 When benchmarking on windows, you will need to wrap your main code around the `if __name__ == '__main__':` statement.

 ## MacOS
-MacOS does not allow process-specific disk usage information collection, therefore disk usage will not be reported on macos when you perform benchmarking.
+MacOS does not allow process-specific disk usage information collection, therefore disk usage will not be reported on macOS when you perform benchmarking.